ABOUT KATE BERNAL

 My parents moved to Colombia and got a loan from my grandparents and an aunt to purchase a convenience store.

-One of the terms of sale was that there would be no inventory check.
+One of the terms of the sale was that there would be no inventory check.
 Unfortunately, the convenience store turned out to have a small problem.
 Other tenants (rats) were eating the products on the shelves!
 So, my parents had to throw away all the merchandise.

 1986: I Almost Died

-I was born on January 21, 1986, in Santander, Colombia.
+I was born in Colombia.

 I was supposed to enter this crazy world in the first week of January.